1000 E. University, Dept 3905

 Laramie, WY 82071

 Each participant will be awarded a stipend of $500/week (before tax), convenient dormitory housing and meal plan, and travel funds for both getting to and from Laramie as well as the January 2017 meeting of the American Astronomical Society meeting held in Kissimmee, FL in January 2016.
 Only U.S. citizens or permanent residents are eligible.

 Each summer our cohort of REU students will work as a team under the direction of a professor to study a specific aspect of galaxy evolution.
-During the summer of 2014, our program will focus on identifying and characterizing distant quasars.
+During the summer of 2015, our program will focus on identifying and characterizing distant quasars.
 We will measure their multi-wavelength variability to probe the physics in the accretion disks around their massive black holes.
 Students will learn how to process and analyze astronomical spectra and imaging data, learn techniques in scientific programming, and become expert observers.
 In fact, our 2012 and 2013 and 2014 REU cohorts averaged over 40 nights on our 2.3 meter telescope on nearby Mt.
 Jelm.

 Situated between two mountain ranges and lying at an elevation of 7,200 feet, Laramie's location provides excellent outdoor opportunities in the Rocky Mountain West.
 Previous REU participants have gone hiking, climbing, rafting and camping in Yellowstone National Park.
 Laramie's unique cultural flavor combines elements of the rugged rural west with the cosmopolitan aspects of an intellectual center.
 By car, Laramie is approximately two hours from Denver.